KiriHans/KiriHans/README.md

 🎓 I hold a Bachelor's degree in Mathematics, which complements my technical skills, enhancing my problem-solving abilities and providing a unique perspective in my development work.

 ## Interests & Skills
 🌱 Passionate about coding and videogames.
-Always looking for new oportunities.
+Always looking for new opportunities.

 ## Languages & Tools
 🛠️ Proficient in HTML, CSS, TypeScript, Angular, Python, and SQL.